Scuba-diving the Great Barrier Reef

 We stayed in Cairns for 3 days.
 Cairns is beautiful, the Esplanade is amazing and it’s the perfect location to sunbathe, drink with friends and have some late nights with friends and music.
-But 3 days are enough, even 5-7 days are enough.
-After the 3rd day we realised there is nothing to do in Cairns, it gets boring.
+2-5 days are enough though.

-My advice is to stay there for 3 days mainly to visit the Great Barrier Reef and some beaches, then continue to go south, do not stay more than that, as you’ll get bored and won’t know what to do (Some friends went to the cinema and watched a movie, but that’s not what you’re after when you’re travelling in Australia, right?)
+We experienced heavy rains on the 3rd day and that’s when we realised there is not much else to do in Cairns, aside of the Esplanade. mainly to visit the Great Barrier Reef and some beaches, then continue to go south, do not stay more than that, as you’ll get bored and won’t know what to do (Some friends went to the cinema and watched a movie, but that’s not what you’re after when you’re travelling in Australia, right?)

 The Great Barrier Reef was done in one day.
 You go early morning with a designated boat that will take you there, it takes around 4 hours, but boats provide you with food, drinks and fun games where you can meet people and make friends.